 Our office provided support and subject matter expertise to legislators, legislative committees, organizers and various other stakeholders during the 2021 legislative session.
-The overriding desire is to enhance independent guardianship auditing practices to detect mismanagement or fraudulent use of the ward's assets.
+The overriding desire was to enhance independent guardianship auditing practices to detect mismanagement or fraudulent use of the ward's assets.

-Our office is leading the way with legislation in 2022 to improve what data is available to document problems and successes within the guardianship system in Florida.
+Our office assisted with legislation in 2022 to improve what data is available to document problems and successes within the guardianship system in Florida.
 Even basic statewide information such as the number of people under guardianship, the number of guardians, how many cases each guardian has, how much money and property are under the control of guardians, and why the individuals are under guardianship, is not readily available.

-Upon codification, the Clerk's GIRAFF system remains a practical solution to efficiently implement statewide data collection processes required by the legislation.
+Upon codification, the Clerk's guardianship data collection system remains a practical solution to efficiently implement statewide data collection processes required by the legislation and streamline the processes of guardians, attorneys and clerks.